My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Meaty, thick, vegan white chili made with TVP or soy curls, fresh jalapenos, and hearty white beans.
-It's protein-packed, flavorful, and great for meal prep!
+This hearty vegan white chili is made with white beans, TVP or soy curls, fresh jalapenos, and plenty of smoky cumin.
+With both stovetop and Instant Pot instructions, it's easy, flavorful, and great for meal prep!
 Gluten-free with an oil-free option.

 Servings: 6 servings